 - Automation?
 (Cyber-) Secure!

-- Remote Service: Professional help from a distance
+- Remote Solutions: Professional help from a distance

 - "Digitalization of the power grids will only work with comprehensive security measures"